deepin-community/armadillo/examples/README.txt

   g++ example1.cpp -o example1 -std=c++11 -O2 -larmadillo

-Otherwise, if you want to use Armadillo without installation: g++ example1.cpp -o example1 -std=c++11 -O2 -I /home/blah/armadillo-7.200.3/include -DARMA_DONT_USE_WRAPPER -lopenblas
+Otherwise, if you want to use Armadillo without installation: g++ example1.cpp -o example1 -std=c++11 -O2 -I /home/user/armadillo-12.2.0/include -DARMA_DONT_USE_WRAPPER -lopenblas

-The above command assumes that the armadillo archive was unpacked into /home/blah/ The command needs to be adjusted if the archive was unpacked into a different directory and/or for each specific version of Armadillo (ie. "7.200.3" needs to be changed)
+The above command assumes that the armadillo archive was unpacked into /home/user/ The command needs to be adjusted if the archive was unpacked into a different directory, and/or for each specific version of Armadillo (ie. "12.2.0" needs to be changed).

 If you don't have OpenBLAS, on Linux change -lopenblas to -lblas -llapack and on macOS change -lopenblas to -framework Accelerate